 Although a notice is not legally required to assert copyright on works published on and after March 1, 1989, displaying a copyright notice on websites is still a very good idea.
 A notice clarifies who owns the work, emphasizes that the owner asserts copyright, and encourages contact by those who wish to use the material.
 If any legal disputes arise, a posted notice may help defend against claims of "innocent infringement".

-According to the U.S. Copyright Office (see Copyright Basics(link is external) [PDF] (http://www.copyright.gov/circs/circ01.pdf(link is external)), a copyright notice should contain all of the following three elements:
+According to the U.S. Copyright Office (see Copyright Basics [PDF]), a copyright notice should contain all of the following three elements:

-- the symbol © (the letter C in a circle), or the word "Copyright", or the abbreviation "Copr.";
+- The symbol © (the letter C in a circle), or the word "Copyright", or the abbreviation "Copr.";

-- the name of the owner of copyright in the work, or an abbreviation by which the name can be recognized, or a generally known alternative designation of the owner.
+- The name of the copyright owner, an abbreviation by which the name can be recognized, or a

 Examples